-Recovery Tips: How to Ease and Minimize Pain From Pole Dancing
+Recovery Tips: How to Reduce Pole Dancing Pain

 Pole dancing is an intense form of exercise that requires ample physical and mental preparation.
 To sidestep and alleviate pain following your pole dancing routine, it’s essential to nurture your body before, throughout, and after each session.
 Here’s a rundown of recovery strategies that could be a game-changer for you: